MasonD-007/proxicloud/deploy/scripts/README.md

 ## Best Practices

 ### For Development
+1. Use `dev.sh` for local development and debugging
-1. Use `build-binaries.sh` for release builds
+2. Use `build-binaries.sh` for release builds
-2. Test on multiple architectures before release
+3. Test on multiple architectures before release
-3. Verify SHA256 checksums match
+4. Verify SHA256 checksums match
-4. Tag releases with semantic versioning
+5. Tag releases with semantic versioning
+6. Run `diagnose.sh` to check for issues before committing

 ### For Deployment
 1. Always use `setup-token.sh` for initial configuration